kjetilhau/meteor-skeleton/README.md

 It comes with a complete collection sample including publications, subscriptions and CRUD functionality.
 Routes, views and some nice helpers are also included.

-Take a look at [meteor-skeleton.meteor.com](http://meteor-skeleton.meteor.com) for a live sample.
+Take a look at [meteorskeleton.herokuapp.com](https://meteorskeleton.herokuapp.com) for a demo.

 ![Meteor-skeleton](http://i.imgur.com/ETTVDTM.png)